 A superb hike, especially on a fine day, the peak of Beinn Chabhair is reached via a steep eroded path beside the dramatic waterfalls of the Ben Glas Burn and then a series of many ups and downs as you gradually ascend.

 It feels like a classic Scottish hike thanks to the craggy look of the mountain and the splendid views of Ben Lomond and Loch Long, moorlands and numerous hills and mountains dotted as far as the eye can see.

 The Gaelic translation of Chabhair is thought to be “hill of the hawks” or “hill of the antler”, perhaps referring to the number of deer on the hill.

-You can find information about the trail up Beinn Chabhair here.
+Find out more information about the trail up Beinn Chabhair.

 Loch Lomond & The Trossachs National Park Authority cannot be held responsible for any accidents, injuries or damage sustained whilst hiking in the Park.
 All persons taking part in such activities do so at their own risk, acknowledging and accepting the risk of accident, injury or damage.